 The snapshot provides information to help you analyze the cause of the crash, including:

-- the line number in the source file, if available
+- Line number in the source file, if available

-- the stack trace of the application at the time of the crash
+- Stack trace of the application at the time of the crash

 For iOS applications, crash snapshots are based on:

-For Android applications, crash snapshots are based on:
+For Android applications, crash snapshots are based on unhandled Java exceptions.

 Crash Snapshot Details

 The Crash Snapshot Details dialog has the two panels Crash Summary and Crash Distribution.
-In short, the Crash Summary panel displays basic crash information and the stack trace.
-The Crash Distribution panel displays widgets with distributed crash metrics by the crash group as well as the stack trace.
+The Crash Summary panel displays basic crash information and the stack trace.
+The Crash Distribution panel displays widgets with distributed crash metrics by the crash group and the stack trace.